TechStudent10/VSCode-Theme/README.md

+# All work on this repo is now under the ownership
+ of Avdan-OS under the repo vs-code-theme: [Link to the repo](https://github.com/Avdan-OS/vs-code-theme)

-# AvdanOS Visual Studio Code Theme
+## AvdanOS Visual Studio Code Theme
 This is the official Visual Studio Code theme!

-The current version is 1.0.0(see the changelog).
+The current version is 1.0.1(see the changelog).

 This theme was made by [Akane](https://github.com/akane6704)